 STT is payable on the higher of the consideration paid or the market value of the securities transferred.
-The STT is payable by the purchaser if the securities are transferred.
-If the shares or securities are cancelled or redeemed, the entity cancelling or redeeming the shares is liable for the payment of the STT.
+It is payable by the purchaser if the securities are transferred.
+If the shares or securities are cancelled or redeemed, the entity cancelling or redeeming the shares is liable for it.
 STT can only be paid electronically.